siascone/sp-between-cities-dijkstras/README.md

   - `make`
   - `./run_tests` (make sure all 24 tests are passing)
 3. Run the application:
+- open app/main.cpp
+  - comment in the 4 .cpp inclusions for Node, Edge, Graph and Pqueue
 - cd into the /app folder and run the following commands:
   - `g++ main.cpp -o main` (compile the application)
   - `./main` (run the application)

+Note: If you would like to run the test suite after running the main file remember to comment out the 4 .cpp inclusions for Node, Edge, Graph and Pqueue

 ## 🏗️ Project Structure